How Long Does Kava Take to Kick In? | feel free

 • Other medications or substances

-Find Your Kava Balance With Botanic Tonics
+Find Your Kava Balance With feel free

 As you sip on a kava brew, remember that its onset is a multifaceted tale woven from the threads of your body, your surroundings, and your lifestyle.
 While you can expect certain effects, your kava experience will be unique to you.
 To find your perfect journey with kava, you’ll need an experienced maker by your side.
 That’s where we can help.